Norman Hapgood: Biography

 worked as the drama critic of the New York City Commercial Advertiser and of the Bookman in 1897–1902.
 He was named the editor of Collier's Weekly in 1903 and remained at that post for about a decade, before leaving to become editor of Harper's Weekly in June 1913.
-His editorial style attracted much attention for its vigor and range.
+His editorial style was widely considered outstanding for its vigor and range.